 - Pour into a lined pan, refrigerate until firm.

-This treat is perfect for Holiday Cookie Exchanges and a wonderful Hostess Gift!
+Just like Homemade Buckeyes, this treat is perfect for Holiday Cookie Exchanges and a wonderful Hostess Gift!
 Here are a few more of my favorite treats!

 Easy Homemade Fudge Recipe